mihaiconstantin/bujo/README.md

 ### Syntax Highlighting

-When enabled, **BuJo** parses the text written in Markdown files for specific patterns and highlights the matches.
-At its core, **BuJo** uses the VS Code API for injecting language grammars (i.e., see [VS Code documentation](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide) for more details).
+**BuJo** parses the text written in Markdown files for specific patterns and highlights the matches.
+At its core, **BuJo** uses the VS Code API for injecting a language grammar (i.e., see [VS Code documentation](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide) for more details).

 #### Bullet Journal Syntax

-**BuJo** provides highlighting for the standard Bullet Journal entries (i.e., see [Carroll, 2018](https://bulletjournal.com/pages/book)), and it also provides a way to select and colorize markdown table lines, as well as tasks and time records in tables (i.e., see below).
+**BuJo** provides highlighting for the standard Bullet Journal entries (i.e., see [Carroll, 2018](https://bulletjournal.com/pages/book)).
+It also provides a way to select and colorize markdown table lines and tasks and time records in tables (i.e., see below).
 For each Bullet Journal entry, you can highlight four different tokens.
 Take, for example, the Bullet Journal entry below that constitutes a completed task:

 > `[x] Write BuJo readme file.`

 **BuJo** uses the **_notation_** `[` `]` to indicate that the text that follows is a Bullet Journal entry.
 The `x` inside `[` `]` represents the **_symbol_** that describes the type of Bullet Journal entry.
-The **_text_** that follows (i.e., `Write BuJo readme file.`) represents the content of the entry.
+The **_text_** that follows (i.e., `Write BuJo readme file.`) represents the entry's content.

 Aside from the *notation*, *symbol*, and *text*, you may also use a **_modifier_**.
 For example, you can use the `!` modifier after `[x]` to